 Chapter 5: Social movement and mobilisation approaches – a case study of Tearfund, by Madleina Daehnhardt

-Chapter 6: Cascading theology: Experiences of the implementation of a training-of-the-trainers model for faith-based gender-based violence intervention, by Elisabet le Roux & Jill Olivier
+Chapter 6: Cascading theology: Experiences of the implementation of a training-of-the-trainers model for faith-based gender-based violence intervention, by Elisabet le Roux and Jill Olivier

 Section 2: Practice-based knowledge on partnerships between INGOs and local faith communities